 I have a very good friend who is a veteran.
-He loves my artwork, and he commissioned me to do a painting for him.
-He didn't care what I did, as long as I incorporated the colors navy blue, white, and yellow.
-And it needed to be BIG!!!
+He loves my artwork, and he inspired me to do a painting.
+I incorporated his favorite colors, navy blue, white, and yellow.
+And I wanted it to be BIG!!!

 I call this painting "Fire Power."
 It is 36x48 acrylic on canvas.
 It is the largest piece I have ever done....so far.

-Here is a recent photo of me posed with my entry in the Williamsburg Contemporary Art Center's Annual Members' Show.
+Here is a photo of me posed with my entry in the 2021 Williamsburg Contemporary Art Center's Annual Members' Show.